UNC-Libraries/Access-Checker/README.md

 This script can currently check for access problems for the following platforms/vendors (so far):
 - Alexander Street Press
 - Apabi
+- Cambridge University Press (including Cambridge Histories Online)
+- Columbia International Affairs Online
+- Criterion on Demand (streaming video platform)
 - Duke University Press ebooks (on HighWire platform)
 - Ebrary
 - EBSCOhost eBook Collection
 - FMG Films on Demand (streaming video platform)
-- Criterion on Demand (streaming video platform)
-- ScienceDirect ebooks (Elsevier)
+- Kanopy Streaming Video
+- LIterature ONline (Proquest)
 - SAGE Knowledge
 - SAGE Research Methods Online
+- ScienceDirect ebooks (Elsevier)
 - SerialsSolutions
 - SpringerLink
 - University Press (inc. Oxford) Scholarship Online
+- Wright American Fiction
 - Wiley Online Library

 The script can check for some other special issues on certain platforms:
+- Endeca - check whether a record is present in the index
 - Nineteenth Century Collections Online - check for presence of "Related Volumes" section on an ebook landing page
-- Endeca - check whether a record has been deleted or not
+- Sabin Americana - Check for presence of "Other Volumes" link/section

 # Requirements
 - You must have [JRuby] (http://jruby.org/) installed.
 This script has been tested on JRuby 1.7.3.
 Installing JRuby is super-easy; point-and-click .exe installers are available for Windows on the [JRuby homepage] (http://jruby.org/).